nxp-imx/imx-sm/sm/doc/config.md

 where \<name\> is the configuration name.
 This can also be accomplished using make:

     make config=<name> cfg

+Some config files are also stored in *configs/other*.
+This will also be searched to find the specified cfg file.
+No need to include *other* in the file name.
+Config files in *other* are delivered as is and not maintained or tested as part of an SM release.
+They usually come from other teams such as an OS, virtualization, or test teams.

 To create a new config, its best to copy a config for the NXP (e.g. EVK) board for the same SoC device to a new config file name, modify it, and generate the header files.